Chiney Ogwumike and Kristi Toliver to sit out WNBA season

 The league had given the players a deadline of Friday to decide whether they wanted to play or not this season.
 Players are going to report to Florida in early July to start training camp.
 Ogwumike, as well as all of the other players, had already received her first few paychecks from the league as preliminary rosters were due on May 26.

-The Sparks can sign a player to replace her.
+The Sparks can sign two players to replace them.
+The organization supports the decision of Ogwumike and Toliver.

+“This year has forced all of us to make unprecedented decisions as our society faces the coronavirus pandemic,” Sparks Managing Partner and Governor Eric Holoman said.
+“With that in mind, the Sparks organization understands that each player has to make the best decision for them.”

 Ogwumike came to the Sparks last season to play with her sister Nneka and averaged 9.6 points and 5.8 rebounds.